digitaldna01/CASCS506-FinalProject/README.md

 # CASCS506-FinalProject

-# Comparing the performance of the Neural Network model to the XGBoost and SVM models for classifying DNA sequences
+# Comparing the performance of the Neural Network model to the XGBoost and SVM models to determine the best model for identifying cancer markers in genetic material

-## Problem
-- Check which data we want to implement.
-Either DNA or Caner below.
+## 1 Problem/Description of the Project

-As computer science students in Boston, we recognize that current data tools are highly effective in the biomedical field, particularly in identifying potential threats or risks to human life.
-DNA and cancer datasets are influenced by various factors, and we aim to understand how these factors perform differently across models.
+As computer science students in Boston, we recognize that current data tools are highly effective in the biomedical field, particularly in identifying genomic patterns and mutation frequencies in DNA, allowing for greater scientific advancement.
+DNA and cancer datasets are closely related, presenting a genomic representation of the potential risk of cancer, and we hope to better understand how to predict the possibility of cancer beforehand by observing how different models perform against the same data.
 Our primary focus for this project will be to implement a neural network from scratch.
 Once we have successfully created this model, we plan to compare its performance against SVM and XGBoost models.
+By comparing the performance of various models, we can then draw a conclusion regarding which model is most appropriate for further cancer research in identifying cancer markers in DNA

+## 2 Our Goal
 While our initial goal is to develop the neural network independently, we will assess our available time to determine if we can also implement the SVM and XGBoost model from scratch.
 If time constraints arise, we can utilize libraries like Scikit-learn to implement the SVM and XGBoost models instead.
-After preparing our models, we will train them using DNA or cancer data and evaluate their accuracy, exploring which model performs best and analyzing the reasons behind their effectiveness.
+After preparing our models, we will train them using cancer genome data and evaluate their accuracy, exploring which model performs best and analyzing the reasons behind their effectiveness implications for future cancer identification.

-## 2 Methods

-- How do you plan on visualizing the data? (e.g. interactive t-SNE plot, scatter plot of feature x vs. feature y).

-To begin, we need to identify the type of regression analysis that is most appropriate for our project.
-If we were working with only two variables—let's say an attribute of the DNA data (x) and a corresponding classification outcome (y)—we could plot the training data on separate graphs to observe the relationship between each attribute and the classification.
-However, this approach would not account for the interactions among multiple attributes simultaneously, and isolating them could lead to distorted conclusions.

-Moreover, as we incorporate more dimensions, particularly beyond three, visualizing the data becomes increasingly challenging, rendering traditional plotting methods less effective.
-Therefore, we must consider multi-dimensional regression techniques that can handle the complexity of our datasets without losing the relationships between various factors.
-This will help us gain a more comprehensive understanding of how the different attributes interact and influence the classification outcomes.

-Alternatively, we could explore data compression techniques to make our DNA and cancer datasets more manageable and interpretable.
-While we know that models like CNNs are effective for compressing image data, our datasets are raw and structured, originating directly from tables.
-Therefore, we need to investigate other compression methods suitable for our application.

-Initially, it may be beneficial to remove less relevant or impactful attributes from the datasets, such as those that do not significantly contribute to classification.
-Additionally, we might consider reducing the dimensionality of the data to align it with the test datasets we will analyze later.
-To achieve this, we will experiment with various compression model, including to kernel method determine the most effective approach for our project.
+## 3 Methods - How we plan to model our data
+As mentioned previously, our objective is to create a neural network, then compare the performance of our neural network against the performance of SVM and XGboost models.

-### 2.1 Neural Network (NN)
+### 3.1 Neural Network (NN)
 Neural Networks (NN) are a class of models inspired by the human brain's structure and function, designed to recognize patterns and make predictions based on input data.
 A typical neural network consists of layers of interconnected nodes, or neurons, where each connection has an associated weight.
 First, there is the input layer, which receives the data, then there are one or more hidden layers that perform calculations, and finally there is the output layer.

 As illustrated in Figure 1 below, each neuron in a layer applies a linear transformation to its input and then passes the result through a non-linear activation function (such as ReLU or sigmoid) to introduce non-linearity into the model.
 This allows neural networks to learn complex patterns and relationships from the data.